cyanide-burnout/Click-a-Tool/README.md

 ## Requirements

 * Tarantool 2.x
-* lua-zlib (can be installed from the standard Linux distribuion)
+* lua-zlib (can be installed from the standard Linux distribution)

 ## API